 This site is especially dedicated for the meromictic lakes of Lapland but doesn't exclude other meromictic lakes around the globe.
-You are strongly encouraged to share your experience relating to the meromictic lake(s) on facebook if you have one.
 People tend to sense and feel things around meromictic lakes, which are usually beyond their senses.
 There is tranquility, not from this world, present around these lakes.
 Almost every visitor around these lakes is touched in a way or another, for some these experiences are deeper than for others, but none is left cold.

 The fascination of meromictic lakes, in my opinion, is in their dichotomic nature.
 They are breathtakingly beautiful, yet at the same time horrifying because of their depth and ability to preserve matter in the stable environment.
 Visitors of meromictic lakes are enchanted by them and at the same time scared of the unknown secrets they hold.
 Fears are gained when the history of pagan worship around the lakes is revealed to visitors.